Library and Information Studies

-The School Library Media program is an optional track within the 36-credit hour MLIS program, enabling students to earn the MLIS degree while qualifying for School Library Media Certification in Rhode Island and other states in the Interstate Certificate Compact (including Connecticut, Maine, Massachusetts, New Hampshire, New York and Vermont.)
+The School Library Media program is an optional track within the 36-credit hour MLIS program, enabling students to earn the MLIS degree while qualifying for School Library Media Certification in Rhode Island and other states in the NASDTEC Interstate Agreement (including Connecticut, Maine, Massachusetts, New Hampshire, New York and Vermont.)

-This program has earned the Council for Accreditation of Educator Preparation (CAEP) with national recognition by the American Association of School Librarians (AASL) and approval by the Rhode Island Department of Education (RIDE).
+This program is accredited by the Council for Accreditation of Educator Preparation (CAEP) with national recognition by the American Association of School Librarians (AASL), is an ALA accredited program and a Rhode Island Department of Education (RIDE) state approved program.